mawburn/portaler-core/README.md

 There is a full [Self-hosting Guide here](./docs/selfhosting.md), but a simple version can be found below.

-If you would like to run the project on your own server, we provide Dockerhub images and you can find a docker-compose.yml file in the [docker](/docker) folder.
-If you would like to just run the project, you do not need to build the dockerfiles contained in the `./docker` folder, just simply update the `.env.example` file with your variables, the variables in the docker-compose.yml and run:
+If you would like to run the project on your own server, we provide DockerHub images and you can find a docker-compose.yml file in the [docker](/docker) folder.
+If you would like to just run the project, you do not need to build the docker files contained in the `./docker` folder, just simply update the `.env.example` file with your variables, the variables in the docker-compose.yml and run:

 ```sh
 docker-compose up -d